Christine Lagarde: In post

 In July 2024 Lagarde told reporters in Frankfurt that "implementing the EU’s revised economic governance framework fully and without delay will help governments bring down budget deficits and debt ratios on a sustained basis.
 This was discussed, and we believe that it’s a very strong endorsement of the principle of discipline, so that all member states that have adhered and agreed to a set of rules under the fiscal governance framework will actually apply those rules and principles."
 At the time, Belgium, Greece, Spain, France and Italy were considered by the ECB "high risk in the medium term".
 France and Italy were among several nations "scolded in June [2024] by the European Commission for running deficits well above the bloc’s 3 per cent ceiling."
 Another publication said she warned at the ECB Forum in Sintra about respect for EU budgetary rules: the ECB was "concerned about the fiscal rules that must be respected within the EU and the structural reforms that will lead to an improvement in productivity, which is the only way for Europe to remain strong and prosperous."

 In September 2024 Lagarde announced that the ECB's primary interest rate would be cut to 3.5% because of weak eurozone growth, following of drop of inflation to 2.2%.

 On 12 September 2024, after the Draghi report on EU competitiveness had been published, Lagarde said that the ECB would not help individual member states implement its recommendations: "Structural reforms are not the responsibility of the central bank — they are the responsibility of governments."

+In February 2026, there were media report of her early resignation to allow outgoing French President Emmanuel Macron and German Chancellor Friedrich Merz to nominate her successor, ahead of French presidential elections.
+In July 2026, Lagarde said that she could leave the ECB before the end of her term to play a role in France’s 2027 presidential election, although she stated that running for president was not on her agenda.
+Later that month, she ruled out standing in the election, putting an end to speculation about a possible candidacy.